Resistance bands vs weights is the hot new topic particularly now people are looking for more ways to workout at home.

 So with weights, it really easy to know exactly what you are lifting, keep track of how many reps you can do, and if it’s feeling easy, you just simply another weight.
 The downside is you need access to a variety of weights – fine if you are a gym regular, but harder if you want to work out at home.

 Resistance bands come in a variety of colors which provide different levels of resistance by varying the tension in the band.
 The greater the resistance level, the harder your muscles have to work to pull on the band.

 So you pick the right colour band for you, which might vary depending on which muscles you are working.
 Lots of resistance bands are sold in sets where you get a range of colors so you can simply switch between bands.

 You can also makes exercises easier or harder by changing the length of the band – the shorter the band, the sooner it starts stretching and thus resisting the movement, making your muscles work harder.

 The limit on far you can go with resistance bands is the breaking point of the band, the point at which it is under so much tension that it splits.
 But that is pretty rare and for most people, this isn’t a problem as they never even get to the higher level resistance bands!

 So weights and bands both offer progressive loading options with very few people maxing out on either.
 But if really big muscles are your end goal, then when it comes to resistance bands vs weights, weights are probably going to suit you better.

-So we’ve looked at how resistance bands and weights each work to build muscles strength but how do you choose which one is right for you?
+So we’ve looked at resistance bands vs weights and how each work to build muscle strength, but how do you choose which one is right for you?

 Safety is one example in the debate of resistance bands vs weights where resistance bands win hands down.